arinenn/cpp-project-collab/README.md

 K=1.34867988847 C=0.0381676879673
 ```

-4. The command with prefix `-I./fft-heston-cpp/include ./fft-heston-cpp/build/bin/libfft-heston-cpp.a` (works for both Unix and Windows):
+4. The next command (works for both Unix and Windows) is used to run the file `main.cpp`:
 ```bash
 g++ main.cpp -I./fft-heston-cpp/include ./fft-heston-cpp/build/bin/libfft-heston-cpp.a
 ```
-is used to run the file `main.cpp`:
 ```bash
 your_directory/
     fft-heston-cpp/